Planning to visit the Rome Italy Colosseum?

 Take a look at my page all about the Colosseum Full Experience for more details!

-Both the standard and Full Experience Colosseum tickets also include a one-time entrance the Roman Forum and the Palatine Hill area, which are classed as one site for the entrance ticket.
+Both the standard and Full Experience Colosseum tickets also include a one-time entrance to the Roman Forum and the Palatine Hill area, which are classed as one site for the entrance ticket.

 For more information about how to get tickets for the Colosseum, exemptions, reduced entry and how to avoid the queues, take a look at my page all about Rome Italy Colosseum tickets here.